Patronages of the Immaculate Conception: Ireland

 On 7 December 1650, the Irish Catholic Confederation, on the verge of its final defeat by the Cromwellian conquest of Ireland, declared the Virgin Mother of God, under the title of the Immaculate Conception, patroness of the Kingdom of Ireland and was cited six days later:

 By a unanimous vote of the Supreme Assembly it was decreed that the Virgin Mother of God, under her title of her Immaculate Conception, should be solemnly and publicly proclaimed patroness of the Kingdom of Ireland, and that as a perpetual memorial to the happy event, the feast of the Immaculate Conception should be solemnly observed in Ireland from that day forward until the end of time."

 Monaco

 The principality of Monaco claims patronage of their state to the Immaculate Conception of Mary.
-The feast is a highly regarded celebration in their monarchy, with the Monaco Cathedral rebuilt in 1903 and re-named under this specific patronage in 11 June 1911.
+The feast is a highly regarded celebration in their monarchy, with the Monaco Cathedral rebuilt in 1903 and renamed under this specific patronage on 11 June 1911.
 The feast is also celebrated each December 8 as a designated public holiday honoring wives and mothers.

 On 8 December 1958, the post office of Monaco issued a commemorative postal stamp celebrating the Feast of the Immaculate Conception, both honoring the images of Pope Pius IX and Pope Pius XII with the postal value of One Franc.